Last updated on July 19th, 2022 at 07:06 pm

-Content.ad does at 60/40 revenue share.
-Publisher shall receive sixty percent (60%) of all gross revenue actually received by Content.ad in a given calendar month from advertisements displayed on the Publisher Websites via the Content.ad Network and Content.ad Widget.
+Content.ad does a 60/40 revenue share.
+Publisher shall receive sixty percent (60%) of all gross revenue actually received by Content.ad in a given calendar month from advertisements displayed on the Publisher Web sites via the Content.ad Network and Content.ad Widget.
 We couldn’t find any information regarding MGID’s revenue share.
 We hope to provide an update on the same once we’ve more information.
+Generally, we assume that the revenue share will be in the range of 70/30 which 70 percent of the advertiser spend to be shared with the publishers.
+Both these networks have a plethora of marketers who are doing content marketing for their clients or are testing multiple native ad networks for their optimal content marketing strategy.

 Content.ad Ad Quality vs MGID Ad Quality